Jidetireni/todo-api/README.md

 # Todo API

-A simple Todo REST API built using [Gin Web Framework](https://github.com/gin-gonic/gin) for managing to-do lists.
+A simple Todo REST API built with Go and [Gin Web Framework](https://github.com/gin-gonic/gin) for managing to-do lists.
 This API supports features like creating, retrieving, updating, completing, and deleting todo items.
 It also includes user authentication and authorization using JWT tokens.

 ---